LifeLock Identity Theft Protection Review 2025

 Credit Monitoring

-With our Ultimate Plus subscription, LifeLock provided me with comprehensive triple-bureau credit monitoring complete with credit reports and score updates from all three bureaus.
+With our Ultimate Plus subscription, LifeLock provided us with comprehensive triple-bureau credit monitoring complete with credit reports and score updates from all three bureaus.
 Credit reports arrived monthly, while the credit score on the app updated daily.

 By identity theft protection standards, three-bureau credit monitoring is the industry best.
 In fact, that’s one of the reasons why LifeLock is one of the best identity protection services with credit monitoring and reporting.